Mäntsälä: Notable people

 Adolf Erik Nordenskiöld is considered to be originally from Mäntsälä, having spent his early youth on the family estate in the Numminen village, although he was born in Helsinki and lived also in Sweden.
 Nordenskiöld was a nineteenth-century geologist and Arctic explorer.

 Others include member of Lordi-band Jussi Sydänmaa alias "Amen", and former defence minister Elisabeth Rehn in her youth.
+Former prime minister Antti Rinne also lives in Mäntsälä.